Reuben Fleming BA, MA, FHEA

 Summary

-Reuben has previously worked in the games industry and as a freelance animator on various projects for TV and the web.
-He teaches across the Undergraduate Animation, Games Design and Digital Media Production courses as well as leading the Postgraduate MA Computer Animation course.
+Reuben has worked in the games industry and as a freelance animator working on a variety of projects, including TV, advertising, visualization, and digital online media.
+He teaches across the Undergraduate Animation, Games Design and Digital Media Production courses as well as leading the Postgraduate MA Animation course.

 Research